 Upon successful authentication, server sets the cookie auth which contains the information on authenticated client's identity and permissions (i.e. an access token).
-This cookie has the JWT (JSON Web Token) format, which is described in [25].
+This cookie is base64-encoded JSON document containing that information.
+Simultaneously, the same document is returned in authCheckResponse response body.